CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 ## Types and Traits

-Bismuth is a strongly typed language.
-All variable declarations must explicitly specify their type (it cannot be inferred).
+Bismuth is a statically typed language.
+All variables and parameters must explicitly specify their types (types of variables cannot be inferred).

 ```
-var petName : String = "Mr. Whiskers";
+var petName: String = "Mr. Whiskers";
 ```

 ### Generics